-When I visited Tenerife, I decided to rent a car and was thankful I made this choice.
-I only had a short holiday – so it was the only way I could see Mount Teide, Masca Canyon, the Los Gigantes Mountains, Loro Parque, and many other attractions in my short time there.
-There’s no way I could have seen all this in a short time using tours, and taxis would have cost me a fortune!
+When I visited Tenerife, I didn’t have much time to see everything.
+That’s why I rented a car – It was the only way I could visit Mount Teide, Masca Canyon, the Los Gigantes Mountains, Loro Parque, and more.
+I wouldn’t have been able to see all this in such a short time using tours, and taxis would have cost me a fortune!

 As I was traveling on a budget, I used Discover Cars.
-This website compares the cheapest car hire deals from multiple companies.
+This website makes it easy to find a cheap car hire in Tenerife by comparing deals from multiple companies.

 What documents do I need to hire a car in Tenerife?

-You can use most methods of payment for car hire, but most rental companies only accept credit cards for payment of the deposit – and the name on your credit card needs to match your passport.
+When it comes to payment, you can use most of the common payment methods when booking a car.
+Just note that most rental companies only accept credit cards for the deposit – and the name on your credit card needs to match your passport.

 Finally, you must be at least 21 years old to rent a car in Spain.
 If you’re under 25, expect to pay an extra daily fee.
 There’s usually a higher minimum age requirement for more powerful cars, so always check first.

-- A valid driving license from your home country.
+- A driving license from your home country

 - Credit card, debit card, or PayPal for payment when booking the car online.

-- A credit card for the deposit on arrival.
+- A credit card in your name (not debit card) for the deposit on arrival.

 How much does it cost to rent a car in Tenerife?